 When baked into a pie or balanced on a sundae, cherries are as iconic as the American flag.
 But these small stone fruits, which happen to be Martha's favorite, also offer antioxidants and vitamins when eaten fresh.
-Enjoy them right now, while they're at their plumpest and most plentiful.
-They come in sweet and tart (also known as sour) varieties; however, most cherries have ruby hues that come from ultra-high levels of anthocyanins, a powerful antioxidant.
+Enjoy them during the summer, which is when they're at their plumpest and most plentiful.
+They come in sweet and tart (also known as sour) varieties, and you'll find that most cherries have ruby hues that come from ultra-high levels of anthocyanins, a powerful antioxidant.

 The fruits fade quickly at home, usually within four days, so keep them cold and dry to help them last longer: Refrigerate them in an open container, and rinse just before eating.

 To pit cherries, pluck the stem and place the fruit on the opening of a thin-necked container (for example, an empty wine bottle works well).
 Then push a straw or chopstick through.
 Pop!

 Stick to fresh cherries for the biggest health hit (they retain antioxidants when dried or juiced, but often with the catch of added sugar).
 Pair sweet kinds with protein for a well-rounded meal: Toss them with onion, lime juice, and mint or cilantro for a salsa to serve over roasted salmon or grilled tilapia.
 The tart type is extra-dense in nutrients.
 Combine dried ones with roasted nuts in an energy-boosting trail mix, or for a double whammy of antioxidants, blend them with frozen ones or cherry juice in a smoothie.

 Cool off with this frozen berry dessert, which makes use of five ounces of fresh cherries.
 They cook with fresh raspberries in a simple syrup and are puréed in a food processor.
 From here, the fruit purée is then folded into an egg custard and whipped cream and chilled until set.